Ai Accountant

 • Settlement to bank credit: confirm settled amounts with actual bank receipts, including MDR and GST calculations.

-Example: a ₹1,000 sale, 2% MDR is ₹20, GST on MDR at 18% is ₹3.60, bank credit is ₹976.40 two days later.
-Your books must record revenue, charges, GST on charges, and receipt correctly.
-At scale, manual reconciliation falters.
-See also this overview of ecommerce payment reconciliation software.
+Example: a ₹1,000 sale with 2% MDR is ₹20.
+GST on MDR at 18% is ₹3.60.
+Bank credit is ₹976.40 two days later.
+Your books must record revenue, gateway charges, GST on charges, and the receipt correctly.

 Great platforms treat settlements as first class citizens, not an afterthought bolted onto bank reconciliation.